stephenkiilu/Kernel-Methods-data-challenge/README.md

 ### Data Challenge

-See the dedicated [kaggle](https://www.kaggle.com/competitions/kernel-methods-ammi-2022/) It is a sequence prediction task.
+See the dedicated [kaggle](https://www.kaggle.com/competitions/kernel-methods-ammi-2022/)

+It is a sequence prediction task.
+The goal of the data challenge is to learn how to implement machine learning algorithms, gain understanding about them and adapt them to structural data.
+For this reason, we have chosen a sequence classification task: predicting whether a DNA sequence (or read) belongs to the SARS-CoV-2 (Covid-19).

 ### Teaching Staff